 4. Preventing And Addressing Common Issues

-One of the most common issues when growing Monsteras in water is root rot.
+Root rot is one of the most common problems when growing Monsteras in water.

-This occurs when the roots are submerged in water for too long, leading to decay and a foul odor.
+When the roots are submerged in water for too long, the lack of oxygen in the water causes the roots to decay, leading to a foul odor.

 If you notice any signs of root rot, such as mushy or discolored roots, remove the affected area immediately and replace it with fresh water.

-Another common issue is yellowing or browning leaves, which can be caused by overfertilization or lack of nutrients.
+Another common issue is the yellowing or browning of leaves, which can be caused by overfertilization or lack of nutrients.

 It’s important to regularly monitor your Monstera’s growth and supplement it with nutrients.